 A major deck rehabilitation and replacement project is underway on the federal portion of the bridge.
 The work is carried out by a Mohawk contractor and by Mohawk workers from the Reserve of Kahnawake.
-In addition to the deck replacement, major maintenance work on the steel structure is currently underway in the Maline island section.
+In addition to the deck replacement, major maintenance work on the steel structure is currently underway in the Maline Island section.
 This work will have to be pursued on other components of the bridge, notably on piers and on the steel structure, in order to maintain the structure in an acceptable condition.

-During the second quarter, work related to the deck replacement, in the order of \$9.6 M, was carried out, particularly to finalize the platforms and strengthen the steel structure.
-During the second quarter, the concrete deck in the Seaway section was completely replaced.
-The steelwork will continue in the next quarter.
+During the third quarter, work related to the deck replacement, in the order of \$0.7 M, was carried out, particularly to finalize the platforms and strengthen the steel structure.
+In the last quarter, work in the Maline Island section continued.